Acupuncture: The Basics

 Acupuncture

-Acupuncture techniques are used to redirect or restore the flow of qi by accessing one or more of the 12 primary meridians (and 8 additional meridians) by means of more than 360 acupuncture points, which lie along the meridians.
+Acupuncture is a type of Traditional Chinese Medicine (TCM).
+It is used to balance the flow of life force energy, known as qi (pronounced "chee") in TCM.
+Qi flows through pathways (meridians) in the body.
 Each meridian is connected to an organ system.
-The acupuncture points affect the quality and quantity of the flow of qi, in different ways, to support the functioning of the underlying organ system.
-For example, points along the liver meridian affect the function of the liver through the body, mind, and spirit.
-The acupuncture practitioner determines what points should be used based on a discussion with the patient about their health concerns, personal behavior and preferences, an examination of their pulses and tongue (color, texture).
+There are over 360 acupuncture points that affect the quality and quantity of the flow of qi (or energy) through the body and support the function of the related organ system.
+The acupuncture practitioner decides what acupuncture points should be used based on talking with the patient about their health concerns, personal behavior and preferences, and an exam of their pulses and tongue (color, texture).

-As you can imagine, western medicine has had some difficulty grasping the concepts of yin, yang and qi.
-Researchers have attempted to explain how acupuncture works, but have not been very successful.
+Researchers have tried to explain how acupuncture works, but have not been very successful.
 Acupuncture is thought to work by affecting the nervous system, and by improving the activity of endorphins (natural pain relievers) and/or immune function (by enhancing the activity of natural killer cells and lymphocytes).
-Evidence also suggests effects on neurotransmitters, cytokines, and neuropeptides.
+There is also evidence that acupuncture affects neurotransmitters, cytokines, and neuropeptides.

-The acupuncture practitioner inserts very thin needles, ranging in length from 1/2 to 5 inches (although much thinner than a typical needle), into the predetermined acupuncture points.
+The acupuncture practitioner puts very thin needles, ranging in length from 1/2 to 5 inches, into acupuncture points based on the goals of the session.
 The needles may be stimulated with energy from the practitioner, electrical stimulation, or heat (also called moxibustion).
-The practitioner may also manipulate them by rotating, inserting the needle further or removing it part way.
-All of this manipulation is an attempt to obtain the flow of qi at the site.
-The arrival of qi may be felt by the practitioner or reported by the patient as a symptom of temperature change, numbness, itching, dull ache, grabbing, or pinching feeling.
+The practitioner may also rotate the needles, insert the needle further, or remove it part way, to stimulate qi.
+During acupuncture, you may feel a temperature change, numbness, itching, dull ache, or a grabbing or pinching feeling, which are all thought to be changes in qi.
+The practitioner may also notice a change in qi.
 The needles are left in until this occurs, which generally takes 5-30 minutes, but in some techniques, shorter needles may be left in for several days.

 What does treatment cost?

-Patients should inquire about cost per treatment and number of treatments prior to beginning therapy.
-Currently, Medicare and Medicaid do not reimburse for acupuncture treatments, but some private insurers do cover all or part of the cost.
-Patients should call their insurer to determine coverage for their particular condition, as some may cover acupuncture for certain conditions, but not others.
+Ask about the cost per treatment and number of treatments before starting therapy.
+Currently, Medicare and Medicaid do not cover acupuncture treatments, but some private insurance policies do cover all or part of the cost.
+Call your insurance company to learn about your coverage.

 What is acupuncture used to treat?